Strain-Dependent Wetting of Graphene: Conclusion

 Our results show that mechanical strain affects the contact angle non-monotonically, and is an important parameter in studying the wetting of graphene.
-Qualitatively similar results, where solid-solid interfacial energies can be affected by strain, have been previously demonstrated in the literature\cite{Adinehloo2024/10.1039/d3na01079a, Schweika2004/10.1103/PhysRevB.70.041401, Xu2017/10.1038/s41467-017-00636-y}.
-These reported effects, however, were largely driven by mechanical stresses at the solid-solid interface, e.g.~due to lattice mismatch or surface stress.
-Such effects do not apply to the graphene-water system, which is laterally isotropic and atomically thin.
+Qualitatively similar results, where solid-solid interfacial energies can be affected by strain, have been previously demonstrated in the literature\cite{Adinehloo2024/10.1039/d3na01079a, Schweika2004/10.1103/PhysRevB.70.041401, Xu2017/10.1038/s41467-017-00636-y}; these reported results, however, are driven by mechanical effects limited to solid-solid interfaces, e.g.~lattice mismatch and surface stress.
+Such mechanisms do not apply to the graphene-water system, which is laterally isotropic and atomically thin.
 Instead, we propose that mechanical strain has a significant effect on wetting via its coupling to graphene surface ripples (ZA phonons), even though such modes are typically neglected in continuum wetting theories.
 This may be a further explanation for the large range of reported experimental results, where the contact angle seems to be greatly affected by the substrate hosting the graphene.
-While strain \textit{can} be controlled experimentally to fairly good precision\cite{Bao2009/10.1038/nnano.2009.191}, some degree of strain is always unavoidable in real experiments; as such, even if graphene is fully chemically opaque to wetting, the presence of the substrate (and any strain induced due to lattice mismatch and/or thermal expansion) fundamentally alters the ZA phonon spectrum on the graphene and thus changes its wetting properties.
+While strain \textit{can} be controlled experimentally to fairly good precision\cite{Bao2009/10.1038/nnano.2009.191}, some degree of strain is always unavoidable in real experiments.
+As such, even if graphene is fully chemically opaque to wetting, the presence of the substrate (and any strain induced by lattice mismatch or thermal expansion) fundamentally alters the vibrational spectrum on the graphene and thus changes its wetting properties.